Happy Goodman Family: Howard and Vestal's Final Stand with Johnny Minick

 In 1993, Howard and Vestal were joined on vocals by former Happy Goodman band member Johnny Minick.
 As a trio, they brought back the Happy Goodman name to the delight of fans.
 Several projects were released over the next five years and they were regular fixtures at Gaither Homecoming events.
-Their last project was appropriately titled "The Final Stand (2001)".
+Their last project was appropriately titled The Final Stand (2001).
 In 2002, a biographical video titled More Than The Music...Life Story chronicled the history of the Happy Goodmans.
 It is preceded by O Happy Day, a biography written by Jamie Buckingham (1973).
 O Happy Day is an early telling of the Happy Goodman Family in stories recalled by Howard.
-Vestal wrote her autobiography titled "Vestal!
-Lord I Wouldn't Take Nothin' for My Journey Now"(1999) and released a number of solo projects before her death in 2003, including two "Vestal and Friends" CDs featuring duets with a diverse array of vocalists, including George Jones, Sandi Patty, Dolly Parton, Andraé Crouch, Wynonna Judd, Bill and Gloria Gaither, Newsboys and the love of her life, Howard Goodman.
+Vestal wrote her autobiography titled Vestal!
+"Lord I Wouldn't Take Nothin' for My Journey Now" (1999) and released a number of solo projects before her death in 2003, including two Vestal and Friends CDs featuring duets with a diverse array of vocalists, including George Jones, Sandi Patty, Dolly Parton, Andraé Crouch, Wynonna Judd, Bill and Gloria Gaither, Newsboys and the love of her life, Howard Goodman.
 In her final years, she also appeared regularly on Bill Gaither's Precious Memories television series.

 The group recorded 15 number-one singles and played over 3,500 shows.
 They were inducted into the Gospel Music Hall of Fame in 1998.

+Tanya with Johnny Minick

+In 2012, Michael and Tanya Sykes (Rusty's daughter and son-in-law) stayed with Minick when they returned back to the Nashville metropolitan area for a few weeks.
+The trip reformed another Goodman family group, the Goodman Revival.